maxmmyron/mmyron-ssh/fs/posts/gradients.md

 The `35deg` satisfies the `[ <angle> | to <side-or-corner> ]` syntax, and the `in oklab` satisfies the `<color-interpolation-method>` syntax.
 On the left side of this double bar (`||`) is another set of brackets that enclose `<angle> | to <side-or-corner>`.
 Here, the **single bar** (`|`) combinator tells us that we choose _only one_ of the components within its scope.
 In this case, we can choose _either_ an `<angle>` (like `35deg`) or a `to <side-or-corner>` component (like `to top left`).

-There’s a lot to it, but reading the syntax isn’t too bad, I promise! (ﾉ ◕ ヮ ◕)ﾉ\*:･ﾟ ✧
+There’s a lot to it, but reading the syntax isn’t too bad, I promise!

 Ultimately, there are a few general components to focus on: